angarsky/diveintopython/learn/functions/import_functions.md

 This allows you to use the function in your code without having to write the entire code again.
 For example:

-Alternatively, you can import a function as a module, which can be useful if you want to import multiple functions from the same module: `import file_name`
+Alternatively, you can import a function as a module, which can be useful if you want to import multiple Python's functions from the same module: `import file_name`

 Overall, importing functions in Python is a powerful way to make your code more efficient and readable.